engincetin/debid/content/pages/index.md

 title: Home
 sections:
   - type: hero_section
-    title: Mint your own NFTs
+    title: Create your own NFTs
     subtitle: >-
       Debid is a subnet for NFTs where you can validate and empower them with additional digital, physical and experiential features comply with zero